Rexxy31/DSA/README.md

 ## Dynamic Programming
 - **Fibonacci**: Computes the nth Fibonacci number.
 (LeetCode 509).
 - **Climbing Stairs**: Computes the number of ways to climb n stairs (LeetCode 70).
+- **Min Cost Climbing Stairs**: Computes the minimum cost to reach the top of the staircase (LeetCode 746).

 ## How to Run